 As attorneys in Charleston, South Carolina, we write many articles about the law concerning personal injury claims, criminal defense, family court, and so many other legal topics.
 However, it occurs to us that sometimes we may overlook the “basics.”
 One of these basics is how to prepare yourself to walk into civil court, criminal court, or family court.
-For most persons, court can be an intimidating experience with or without a lawyer by your side.
+For most persons, the court can be an intimidating experience with or without a lawyer by your side.
 This article will give some general pointers if you find yourself appearing in any court in South Carolina.

-Before You Go to Court in South Carolina
+What to Do Before You Go to Court in South Carolina

 Try to get a good night’s rest before you go to court.
 Plus, most courts do not allow food or drink, but they do have water fountains.
 Don’t go on an empty stomach!
 When you are tired, hungry, or thirsty, you aren’t at your best!

-Dressing for Court in South Carolina
+How to Dress for Court in South Carolina

 You must dress properly and conservatively for each court hearing.
 The judge hearing your case will associate your attire with the level of respect you are giving to the court.

 Women should wear dresses which are knee-length or longer or tailored slacks and a blouse.
 Men should wear tailored slacks and a shirt with a collar.
 Clothing should be clean.
 Some examples of clothing that are not allowed include baseball caps, sleeveless tops, halter tops, backless dresses, low cuts dresses, mini-skirts, shorts, blue jeans, t-shirts, flip-flops, and sandals.
 Tuck in your shirt.
 We often tell clients to dress “business casual” or to “dress like you are going to church.”
 Failure to dress appropriately could result in your case being continued or you being excluded from the courtroom during the case.